Bielsa did not need convincing to join Leeds

 Marcelo Bielsa says he did not need to be convinced to join Leeds United due to the size of the club.

-Bielsa signed a two-year contract with Championship side Leeds to replace Paul Heckingbottom as head coach this month, with chairman Andrea Radrizzani stating the Argentine turned down offers from elsewhere.
+Bielsa signed a two-year contract with Championship side Leeds to replace Paul Heckingbottom as manager this month, with chairman Andrea Radrizzani stating the Argentine turned down offers from elsewhere.

 Now, he is ready to take on a new challenge at Elland Road and has laid out his plans for the coming season.

-Speaking via a translator at his first news conference on Monday, he said: "It was a case of me convincing myself, no one had to convince me.
+Speaking via a translator at his first news conference on Monday, Bielsa said: "It was a case of me convincing myself, no one had to convince me.

 "I was convinced by the strength of Leeds United as a club and institution and the possibilities of Leeds in a sporting sense.